rgeraldporter/rgeraldporter.github.io/_posts/2017-02-22-block-scope-is-not-an-iife.md

 ## In search of a successor to IIFEs

-So far I still have no exact functional alternative to writing the awkward IIFE with in Javascript using any of the newer ES6 (or ES2016/ES2017) features -- unless of course you don't need to declare functions.
+So far I still have no exact functional alternative to writing the awkward IIFE with in Javascript using any of the newer ES6 (or ES2016/ES2017) features -- unless of course you don't need to declare functions -- but even then, I don't believe the leaky-scope for functions in a block scope is widely known, so you may risk future developers in your code making assuptions about any block scoping.
 IIFEs are still a staple to frameworks [like Angular 1.x](https://toddmotto.com/minimal-angular-module-syntax-approach-using-an-iife/#introducing-an-iife){:target="_blank"} precisely so that function declarations can be scoped.
 The best one can do in a refactor these frameworks is to convert IIFEs to use arrow functions:

 {% highlight js %}
 () => {